 Making adjustments to your gait to alleviate the pain, for example, can cause foot and ankle fractures, heel spurs and other foot injuries.
 Eventually, due to your improper gait, you may develop leg and back pain.
 Chronic plantar fasciitis may even result in your never being able to return to your favorite sports or running routine.

-While there’s currently no plantar fasciitis cure, nine out of 10 people improve within the first 10 months of simple plantar fasciitis treatment as recommended by your NJ podiatrist, such as:
+While there’s currently no plantar fasciitis cure, nine out of 10 people improve within the first 10 months of simple plantar fasciitis treatment as recommended by your podiatrist, such as:

 The best candidates for surgical intervention are those who: